xnnba1984/Thyroid-Cancer/README.md

 # Improving The Diagnosis of Thyroid Cancer by Machine Learning and Clinical Data
-This repository contains the code generating the result in the paper 'Improving The Diagnosis of Thyroid Cancer by Machine Learning and Clinical Data'.
+This repository contains the R code that generates the result in the paper 'Improving The Diagnosis of Thyroid Cancer by Machine Learning and Clinical Data'.
 Please check our [preprint](https://arxiv.org/abs/2203.15804) for details.
+The dataset collected and used in this study can be found at our [Zenodo repository](https://zenodo.org/record/6387087#.Ykh5UuqZM4c).

 ## Code Structure